 After years of research, the MIT team has come up with a way of performing these operations optically instead.
 “This chip, once you tune it, can carry out matrix multiplication with, in principle, zero energy, almost instantly,” Soljačić says.
 “We’ve demonstrated the crucial building blocks but not yet the full system.”

 By way of analogy, Soljačić points out that even an ordinary eyeglass lens carries out a complex calculation (the so-called Fourier transform) on the light waves that pass through it.
 The way light beams carry out computations in the new photonic chips is far more general but has a similar underlying principle.
 The new approach uses multiple light beams directed in such a way that their waves interact with each other, producing interference patterns that convey the result of the intended operation.
 The resulting device is something the researchers call a programmable nanophotonic processor.

-The result, Shen says, is that the optical chips using this architecture could, in principle, carry out calculations performed in typical artificial intelligence algorithms much faster and using less than one-thousandth as much energy per operation as conventional electronic chips.
-“The natural advantage of using light to do matrix multiplication plays a big part in the speed up and power savings, because dense matrix multiplications are the most power hungry and time consuming part in AI algorithms” he says.
+The result, Shen says, is that the optical chips using this architecture could, in principle, carry out calculations performed in typical artificial intelligence algorithms much faster and use less than one-thousandth as much energy per operation as conventional electronic chips.
+“The natural advantage of using light to do matrix multiplication plays a big part in the speed up and power savings because dense matrix multiplications are the most power-hungry and time-consuming part in AI algorithms,” he says.